Mimi Webb: Career

 At the age of 17, Webb was featured in a song by Young L3X titled "Karma", which also featured Amaan Bradshaw.

 Webb released her debut single "Before I Go" in April 2020.
-The song was featured by Charli D'Amelio on TikTok, gathering over 85 million views on the platform and over 25 million streams on Spotify.
-Her single "Reasons" was featured on BBC Radio 1, and in June 2021, her single "Good Without" peaked at number eight on the UK Singles Chart.
+The song was featured on Charli D'Amelio's TikTok posts, and gathered over 85 million views on the platform and over 25 million streams on Spotify.
+Her single "Reasons" was featured on BBC Radio 1, and in June 2021, her single "Good Without" peaked at number eight on the UK singles chart.
 Webb released her debut EP, Seven Shades of Heartbreak, on 22 October 2021.
 In November 2021, Webb performed at Hits Live in Liverpool, alongside other artists such as The Script, Mabel, Becky Hill, Joel Corry, Tom Grennan, Ella Henderson and Ed Sheeran.

 During March to April 2022, Webb embarked on her first North American tour, opening for Canadian singer Tate McRae.
 In June 2022, Webb performed at the Platinum Party at the Palace to celebrate the Platinum Jubilee of Queen Elizabeth II.
 In September 2022, Webb toured Australia and New Zealand for the first time, performing in Sydney, Brisbane, Melbourne and Auckland before embarking on a second North America tour for the year which spanned fourteen dates across three weeks, beginning in Vancouver, Canada on 23 September and concluding in Washington DC on 13 October.
 While on tour, she intended to release the single "Ghost of You" on 16 September, but delayed it by three weeks due to the death of Queen Elizabeth II.
 On 12 October, Webb announced that her debut album is titled Amelia and would be released on 3 March 2023.

-In November 2022, she opened the BBC Children in Need show.
+In November 2022, she opened the BBC's Children in Need show.
 In January 2023, Webb received a nomination for "Best New Talent" ahead of the 2023 Brit Awards.
 The following day, she released the single "Red Flags".

-Webb will embark on the Amelia Tour from March to June 2023, beginning in Madrid, Spain and concluding in Cork, Ireland.
+Webb embarked on the Amelia Tour from March to June 2023, beginning in Madrid, Spain and concluding in Cork, Ireland.
+On 12 April 2024 Webb released a new single titled "Mistake".
+On 4 June 2025, Webb announced that her second album will be titled Confessions with a release date of 12 September 2025.